pockemon/Basic-Android-apps/Cola War-App/README.md

 # Cola War App
-A simple cola war app which shows how many cola-colas vs pepsi's are ordered.
+A simple cola war app which shows how many cola-colas vs pepsi's are ordered.<br>
 To order coca-cola customer can click on coca-cola image same as to order pepsi customer can click on pepsi image